-The original data were tested with SPSS software.
-All results were presented as Mean \pm standard deviation (SD).
-One -way analysis variance (ANOVA) was used for statistical analysis, and all tests were considered to be statistically significant at P<0.05 or P<0.01.
+The original data were evaluated with SPSS software.
+All results were presented as mean \pm S.D.
+Oneway analysis variance (ANOVA) was used for statistical analysis, and all tests were considered to be statistically significant at P<0.05.

 Results